pravega/pravega/documentation/src/docs/controller-service.md

 ### Service Endpoints <a name="serviceEndpoints"></a>

 There are two ports exposed by controller: client-controller APIs and administration APIs.
-The client controller communication is implemented as RPC which exposes APIs to perform all stream related control plane operations.
+The client controller communication is implemented as `RPC` which exposes APIs to perform all stream related control plane operations.
-Apart from this controller also exposes an administrative API set implemented as REST.
+Apart from this controller also exposes an administrative API set implemented as `REST`.

-Each endpoint performs appropriate call to the *Controller Service backend subsystem* which has the actual implementation for various create, read, update and delete (CRUD) operations on entities owned and managed by controller.
+Each endpoint performs appropriate call to the *Controller Service backend subsystem* which has the actual implementation for various create, read, update and delete (**CRUD**) operations on entities owned and managed by controller.

  ##### gRPC
 Client Controller communication endpoint is implemented as a [gRPC](https://grpc.io/)